 Table of Contents 280.1 Who is responsible for customer experience and service delivery?
 280.2 Who is a Federal Government customer?
 280.3 What is Federal Government customer experience?
-280.4 What is Federal Government service delivery?
+280.4 What is Federal Government service design and delivery?
 280.5 How should agencies identify services?
-280.6 What are agency responsibilities to deliver services and make them physically available through multiple channels?
+280.6 through multiple channels?
 280.7 What are agencies' responsibilities toward digital service delivery?
 280.8 What is the purpose of implementing this guidance?
 280.9 How should agencies manage customer experience?
-280.10 How should customer experience measures be surveyed?
-280.11 How should customer experience be reflected in the agency's Annual Performance Plan?
-280.12 What programs have been identified as High-Impact Service Provider (HISPs)?
-280.13 What additional steps should HISPs take to manage customer experience?
-280.14 What shall the feedback data submitted to OMB include?
-280.15 When is feedback data due?
-280.16 What shall HISP CX Capacity Assessments and Action Plans include?
+280.10 How should customer experience measures be surveyed and collected?
+280.11 How do these efforts relate to the Paperwork Reduction Act (PRA), reducing burden, improving access, and engaging customers?
+280.12 How should customer experience be reflected in the agency's Annual Performance Plan?
+280.13 What programs have been identified as High-Impact Service Provider (HISPs)?
+280.14 What additional steps should HISPs take to manage customer experience?
+280.15 What shall the feedback data submitted to OMB include?
+280.16 When is feedback data due?
+280.17 What shall HISP CX Capacity Assessments and Action Plans include?